 Client: Lake Elterwater Restoration Group; Access 2 Experts (A2E) Programme

-EOS role: Spatial analysis of sediment and nutrient sources to inform catchment management planning
+Our role: Spatial analysis of sediment and nutrient sources to inform catchment management planning

 Location: Te Ruakanakana/Lake Elterwater catchment, within the Flaxbourne catchment, eastern Marlborough

-Te Ruakanakana/Lake Elterwater is a shallow, intermittent lake (roughly 53–73 ha) in the 1,607 ha Te Ruakanakana subcatchment of the Flaxbourne River in eastern Marlborough – a landscape dominated by highly erodible pallic (argillic) soils that disperse easily and are difficult to settle once suspended in water.
-The lake is hyper-eutrophic and dried out four times between 2000 and 2020.
-EOS Ecology was commissioned by the Lake Elterwater Restoration Group, with funding through the Access 2 Experts (A2E) programme, to identify the primary sources of sediment and nutrient enrichment affecting the lake as the foundation for a future Catchment Management Plan.
-Because the A2E funding explicitly excluded any field sampling, our brief was to identify likely sources from spatial first principles rather than wait for years of monitoring data to accumulate.
-The project was undertaken in close collaboration with the Group’s technical specialist from WetlandsNZ, who supplied the initial subcatchment boundaries, with NZ Landcare Trust facilitating the landowner engagement in November 2024.
-Local iwi – Ngāti Toa Rangatira, Rangitāne o Wairau and Ngāi Tahu – were acknowledged but not formally consulted; the report flags this as a project limitation.
+Te Ruakanakana/Lake Elterwater is a shallow, intermittent lake (53–73 ha) in the 1,607 ha Te Ruakanakana subcatchment of the Flaxbourne River in eastern Marlborough, a landscape dominated by highly erodible pallic soils that disperse easily and are difficult to settle once suspended in water.
+The lake is hyper-eutrophic and has dried out four times between 2000–2020.
+EOS Ecology was commissioned by the Lake Elterwater Restoration Group, with funding through the Access 2 Experts (A2E) programme, to identify the primary sources of sediment and sediment-derived nutrients from the wider catchment that were affecting the lake as the foundation for a future Catchment Management Plan.
+With contributing waterways all intermittently flowing, the traditional use of water quality data to identify key source areas was not possible, and the existing modelled data was too coarse to be of use – so we designed a spatially informed analysis programme to map catchment risk.
+The work was undertaken in close collaboration with the Group’s technical specialist from WetlandsNZ, with NZ Landcare Trust facilitating landowner engagement.